clocode/tempus_challenge/README.md

   - Allele frequency of variant per ethnicity from ExAC
   - VEP annotations of variant from ExAC

-Output table is dumped to csv file: https://github.com/clocode/tempus_challenge/blob/master/Challenge_data_annotated.csv
+Output table is dumped to [this csv file](https://github.com/clocode/tempus_challenge/blob/master/results/Challenge_data_annotated.csv).

 A few things to note:
   - The input VCF file could be multi-allelic.
 In the output table, each allele has been annotated independently; there is one row per allele.